'Ted Lasso' Star Brett Goldstein Reacts to His Bleeped Emmys Speech

 "I was very, very specifically told I'm not allowed to swear, so this speech is going to be f**king short," he joked from the start, before later adding, "This is the f**king icing on the cake.
 I'm so sorry, please have me back."

-His co-star Hannah Waddingham, who also won an Emmy for her role as Rebecca Welton, asked ET if she also dropped an F-bomb during her speech.
+His co-star, Hannah Waddingham, who also won an Emmy for her role as Rebecca Welton in Ted Lasso, asked ET if she also dropped an F-bomb during her speech.

 "My parents are going to be so disappointed," she said, cringing after learning she had.